-- 10.1 A key element of the Core Strategy, as well as the Local Plan in general, is the need to set out clear mechanisms and targets for delivery.
-This chapter focuses on the implementation component of this, with Chapter 11 focusing on actual Plan targets and Chapter 12 on monitoring and review issues. - 10.2 The rest of this chapter is set out in the following sections: - Delivery Mechanisms; and - Major Infrastructure Proposals.
+- 10.1 A key element of the Local Plan is the need to set out clear mechanisms and targets for delivery.
+This chapter focuses on the implementation component of this, with Chapter 11 focusing on Plan targets and Chapter 12 on monitoring and review issues. - 10.2 The rest of this chapter is set out in the following sections: - Delivery Mechanisms; and - Major Infrastructure Proposals.